World Watch Review

 Or, putting it simply, they want the gadget to make a statement.

 As I have already noted, the watch sports all the amenities that one might expect from a diver.
-Its satin-finished steel body sports a helium escape valve, which is comfortably placed at 10 o’clock, and has a rugged-looking, easy to grip, unidirectional rotating bezel with the usual diving scale that, unlike many recent divers with sapphire bezels, has only one luminous dot at “00.”
+Its satin-finished steel body sports a helium escape valve, which is comfortably placed at 10 o’clock, and has a rugged-looking, easy-to-grip, unidirectional rotating bezel with the usual diving scale that, unlike many recent divers with sapphire bezels, has only one luminous dot at “00.”

-Since the dial of the watch is not terribly large (according to official specs, the dial opening measures only 32 millimeters in diameter,) the inevitable tachymeter scale was transferred to the bezel flange, which means that you will only be able to comfortably see readings from 60 to 80 km/h and then from 300 to 500 km/h without twisting your wrist off.
+Since the dial is not terribly large (according to official specs, the dial opening measures only 32 millimeters in diameter,) the inevitable tachymeter scale was transferred to the bezel flange, which means that you will only be able to comfortably see readings from 60 to 80 km/h and then from 300 to 500 km/h without twisting your wrist off.

 Photos: Deep Blue

-Deep Blue Sea Chrono 1K (1000M) quartz diving watch specification
+Deep Blue Sea Chrono 1K (1000 M) specification

 Price: $299